ajitagupta/businessprimer/README.md

 ## 5. Finance

-Every successful business must bring in a certain amount of money to continue its operation.
+Every successful business must bring in a certain amount of money to make it worthwhile to continue its operation (this point is called *sufficiency*).
 Finance is the art and science of watching money flow in and out of a business, then deciding how to allocate it and determining whether you are producing the desired results.
-If you are bringing in more money in good foreseeable future than you spend the business will continue to exist (so-called *profit*), compensating its owners; nothing can operate at a loss forever.
+If you are bringing in more money in good foreseeable future than you spend (so-called *profit*) bthe business will continue to exist; nothing can operate at a loss forever.
 Business can be compared using the Profit Margin or the Markup.
-The higher the margin the stronger the business.
+The higher the margin the stronger the business and the higher its Valuatioon (estimate of the total worth of a company).
 * ((Revenue - Cost) / Revenue) x 100 = % Profit Margin
 * ((Price - Cost) / Cost) x 100 = % Markup
+Cash Flow Statements are financial reports that examines the bank account of a company over time.
+Spread over a shorter period they make sure the company doesn't run out of money, whereas longer periods are used for gauging performance over time.

 **That's it.
 Enjoy your day!**